 CACTUS is mainly intended for local authorities who wish to carry out actions to adapt to climate change, but it can also be useful for others, such as engineering firms and heritage managers.
 This tool enables local decision-makers and citizens to understand themes related to climate change and their interconnections, whether it is the change in species distribution areas, sea level rise, the consequences for shellfish farming or maritime built heritage.
 CACTUS encourages questioning climate issues and possible adaptation measures to mitigate vulnerabilities.
-It can thus be used when planning coastal development and heritage management projects.
+It can coastal development and heritage management projects.